mantevian/squid/README.md

 # Squid
 Initially made for my friends' private server, but I'm slowly making it more public.
 It's a small general purpose bot with a very few unique features.
-Prefix: `s/`, but `s!` is allowed since apparently `s/` can be used to edit a previous message's content.
+Prefix: `s!`.

 # General
 ## Permission Levels
 Each command has a permission level assigned to it, restricting its usage from members that aren't supposed to use it.
+Levels 2 and 3 get all permissions from lower levels.
 * 0 - Everyone
 * 1 - Server Mods (Manage Messages permission)
 * 2 - Server Admins (Manage Server permission)